Bear River Water Development Study

 The Moab WRF is in an environmental sensitive area that is surrounded by a wildlife preserve, wetlands, and habitat for the yellow-billed cuckoo, a federally listed threatened and endangered species.
 The project included an environmental assessment, environmental permits and mitigation and protection measures for the yellow-billed cuckoo.

-Green River Tusher Diverson EWP
+Green River Tusher Diversion EWP

 Bowen Collins & Associates (BC&A) completed design and construction management of the Green River / Tusher Diversion Emergency Watershed Protection (EWP) Project for the Utah Department of Agriculture and Food.
 The United States Department of Agricultures (USDA) Natural Resources Conservation Service (NRCS) administered the project through the Emergency Watershed Protection (EWP) Program.